 30

 31

 Highlights

 The availability of local AQ station data is worse for vulnerable groups in Thailand than in the total population as a whole.
 Entire populations of some provinces in Thailand have no access to AQ station data within 25 km of where they live, yet they are all exposed to unhealthy air.
 Only about 26.8% of the population live within 5 km of an AQ station, located mainly in urbanized provinces.

 Solutions & Actions

-The Thai government needs to develop and apply a Pollutant Release and Transfer Register (PRTR) and include PM{2.5} in the lists of pollutants or chemicals that industrial facilities are required to publicly disclose and report.
-A PRTR can be an effective mechanism to empower ordinary citizens and civil society to participate in monitoring, auditing, and protecting public health from PM{2.5}, including by reducing dangerous emissions.
+The Thai government needs to develop and apply a Pollutant Release and Transfer Register (PRTR) and include PM2.5 in the lists of pollutants or chemicals that industrial facilities are required to publicly disclose and report.
+A PRTR can be an effective mechanism to empower ordinary citizens and civil society to participate in monitoring, auditing, and protecting public health from PM2.5, including by reducing dangerous emissions.

 HUMAN STORY

 I have to pay a lot for air purifiers and masks for my family's health.

 ANCHALEE P.

 is a mother of a son who is 2 and a half years old.
 She lives in Bangkok, the capital city of Thailand.
 I am from Bangkok, Thailand.
 I have a baby boy who is younger than 4.
 There's air pollution in most of my daily life in Bangkok.
 Vehicles and industrial facilities are the main causes of pollution.
-During my pregnancy, I was concerned about the impact on fetal development and child development from PM{2.5}.
+During my pregnancy, I was concerned about the impact on fetal development and child development from PM2.5.
 I have diabetes and my husband has heart disease so I have to pay a lot for air purifiers and masks for my family's health.
 I can't afford an air purifier for every room so I just use it in my son's bedroom and we stay together in the same room at bedtime.
 In the interest of the health of my family, I am thinking of moving away to an area with better air quality.
 We need good law and enforcement from the government and responsibility from the business sector as well.
 We need good air quality standards as recommended by WHO.

-PHILIPPINES

-© Jilson Tiu / Greenpeace

-⊲log kaiterra

-33 PHILIPPINES

-Map of PM{2.5} concentration in 2020
+PHILIPPINES © Jilson Tiu / Greenpeace ⊲log kaiterra PHILIPPINES Map of PM2.5 concentration in 2020 of the total population are exposed to annual average $PM{2.5}$ concentrations that are at least five times over the WHO guideline.
+PHILIPPINES PM2.5 Exposure Analysis Provinces with the highest exposure to pollution ( $\mu g/m^3$ )

+100%

-100% of the total population of the Philippines lived in areas where estimated annual average $PM{2.5}$ concentrations were greater than 5 μ g/m3, meaning that almost everyone is breathing air that doesn't meet WHO guidelines.
+of the total population of the Philippines lived in areas where estimated annual average $PM{2.5}$ concentrations were greater than 5 $\mu$ g/m, meaning that almost everyone is breathing air that doesn't meet WHO guidelines.

 It is estimated that: